vaulot/vaulot.academic.site/content/post/2018-05-20-building-a-web-site-with-blogdown.md

 * Use Academic template : https://sourcethemes.com/academic/
 * Use Netlifly : https://app.netlify.com/sites/vaulot/overview
 * If there are errors, run on command line `hugo -v` within the root of the web site
+* Images for project vignettes are 150 px high
 * For bibliography
      * Use function from :
      * In Mendeley export using bibtex style (do not use the bibtex export because this will result in escaped caracters that do not work)